-German students must attend school with their host brother or sister for the duration of their time in Australia.
+German students are required to attend school with their host brother or sister for the duration of their time in Australia.
 This provides students with the opportunity to meet Australian students of similar age and to gain a greater understanding of Australian schools and our education system.
-Schools are encouraged to provide German student with a personal timetable and assign them to specific classes to ensure they receive the full benefits of their school experience and cause minimal disruption to classes.
-This, however, is at the discretion of the particular school.
-The German student's experience can be greatly enhanced if they are allowed to attend different classes at different levels to facilitate language development and a wider appreciation of Australian culture.
+Each school is encouraged to provide the German student with a personal timetable and assign her or him to specific classes to ensure she or he receives the full benefits of the school experience with minimal disruption to classes.
+This, however, is at the discretion of the school.
+The German students’ experiences can be greatly enhanced if they are allowed to attend different classes at different levels to facilitate language development and a wider appreciation of Australian culture.

 Host families will be responsible for the student during their stay.
 Board or fees of any description will not be paid by SAGSE or by the student.
 Students will carry a sum of spending money enabling them to meet extra costs, such as independent travel.
 All students will be fully insured upon their arrival in Australia.
 Health insurance is covered by Medibank Private and is coordinated by SAGSE.

 The links to the information note as well as the Application Form for the Host Family and Consent Form from the School appear below.
-Representatives of both SAGSE and GASS will interview all applicant families.
+Representative of both SAGSE and GASS will interview all applicant families.
 Applications will close soon.
-Interviews and the selection process will take place in March 2017.
+Interviews and the selection process typically will take place in February and March.